Suggested Searches

 As future Artemis missions establish humanity’s long-term presence on and around the Moon, habitation elements on the Gateway space station will serve as important building blocks.
 These elements will not only be a home-away-from home for astronauts during extended stays in lunar orbit, but also enable additional capabilities in support of Artemis objectives.

 NASA and its international and commercial partners are building Gateway – humanity’s first space station around the Moon – to provide core functions to keep astronauts healthy and thriving, including pressurized space for crew to prepare for missions to the lunar surface, conduct science, prepare meals, exercise, and rest.
 Two habitable elements will provide this pressurized space where astronauts can live and work.
-Starting with Artemis IV, astronauts will “work from home” with the Habitation and Logistics Outpost (HALO) module provided by Northrop Grumman, and integrated in later missions, the International Habitation (I-HAB) module provided by European Space Agency (ESA).
+Starting with Artemis IV, astronauts will “work from home” with the Habitation and Logistics Outpost (HALO) module provided by Northrop Grumman, and integrated in later missions, the Lunar I-Hab module provided by European Space Agency (ESA).
 Together these habitable elements will enable astronaut stays of 30 days or more around the Moon.

 The first foundational habitation element will be HALO, followed by PPE.
 In addition to providing habitation space, HALO will also feature extensive capabilities to ensure success of future Artemis missions, including: